-Conifer Solar Consulting supports the solar industry by designing and repairing active solar thermal system controllers and providing controls-associated consulting.
+Conifer Solar Consulting supports the solar industry by repairing vintage active solar thermal system controllers.

 Conifer Solar Consulting (Jon Klima, Owner) is a life time member of the Colorado Solar Energy Industries Association (CoSEIA)